Skip to content

 best photo viewer for windows 10 - irfanView

-PCMag’s IrfanView review found that it supports over 70 formats and earned a 4-out-of-5 rating.
+According to PCMag’s IrfanView review, IrfanView supports over 70 image formats and ranks among the best lightweight viewers for Windows.
 For the image editing section, you can make simple edits, like cropping, or tricky but important edits like removing red eyes.

 #Pros